 For the conflict resolution part, we propose a local and greedy solution by considering various priorities, which is related to the importance of each node in resolving conflicts.
-Let d_u be the effective node degree of node u, defined as the number of neighbors that have channels assigned subtracted from the node degree.
+Let $d_u$ be the effective node degree of node u, defined as node degree subtracting neighbors with channels assigned.
 The importance of a node is then defined as its effective node degree.
-This strategy will establish more connections quickly since the node with more links has a higher priority.
+This strategy will establish more connections quickly, since the node with more links has a higher priority.